-Shares are purchased at the offering price or sold at the net asset value price next determined after the purchase or sell order is received and accepted by the Series or its designee.
-Orders received by the Series or authorized designee after the time of the determination of the net asset value will be entered at the next calculated offering price.
+Shares are purchased at the offering price or sold at the net asset value price next determined after the purchase or sell order is received and accepted by the Series or authorized designee after the time of the determination of the net asset value will be entered at the next calculated offering price

 The price you pay for shares, the offering price, is based on the net asset value per share, which is calculated once daily as of the close of regular trading on the New York Stock Exchange, normally 4 p.m.
 New York time, each day the New York Stock Exchange is open.
 If the New York Stock Exchange makes a scheduled (e.g., the day after Thanksgiving) or an unscheduled close prior to 4 p.m.
 New York time, the net asset value of the fund will be determined at approximately the time the New York Stock Exchange closes on that day.
-If on such a day market quotations and prices from third-party pricing services are not based as of the time of the early close of the New York Stock Exchange, those later market quotations and prices will be used in determining the fund's net asset value.
+If on such a day market quotations and prices from third-party pricing services are not based as of the time of the early close of the New York Stock Exchange but are as of a later time (up to approximately 4 p.m.
+New York time), for example because the market remains open after the close of the New York Stock Exchange, those later market quotations and prices will be used in determining the fund's net asset value.